 There was evidence of wound care products available at the facility.
-The review of the wound care plans evidenced that wounds were assessed in a timely manner and reviewed at appropriate intervals.
+The review of the wound care plans evidenced wounds were assessed in a timely manner and reviewed at appropriate intervals.
 Photos were taken where this was required.
 Where wounds required additional specialist input, this was initiated.
+The area requiring improvement from the previous audit is now closed (1.3.6.1 in the 2008 standards).